Hessian-free optimization for deep networks

 pip install hessianfree

-To make sure things are working, open the python interpreter and enter:
+To make sure things are working, open a python interpreter and enter:

 A simple xor training example will run, at the end of which it will display the target and actual outputs from the network.

 Use this if you want to track the latest changes from the repository:

 git clone https://github.com/drasmuss/hessianfree.git cd hessianfree python setup.py develop --user